Bio-inspired decision making in robot swarms under biases: Discussion

 Minimal mechanisms of social agreement allow groups of simple agents to compensate for individual errors and collectively make fast, accurate, and cohesive decisions.
 Our analysis reveals that the decision performance can be dramatically altered by the presence of asocial dynamics, which systematically bias the flow of social information.
 Despite, or thanks to, its simplicity, the biologically grounded mechanism---cross-inhibition---exhibits remarkable robustness.

 Previous studies have analysed the dynamics of such mechanisms either under idealised, bias-free conditions \cite{valentini|hamann|dorigo:2014,valentini|ferrante|hamann|dorigo:2015} or with biases specific to the application scenario~\cite{talamaliSciRob2021,Prasetyo2019,zakir2022,leaf2024}.
-Our mathematical models unify a broad class of asocial dynamics by representing them through equivalent terms in the opinion update equations, enabling systematic and exhaustive analysis of their effects on collective decision-making.
-Equivalent biased dynamics arise when swarms (i) include a proportion of stubborn individuals (zealots) who share a fixed opinion and never update it \cite{reina_cross-inhibition_2023,Mobilia_2015,giulia2021}, (ii) experience miscommunication due to, for instance, man-in-the-middle (MITM) attacks that alter message content \cite{damore2025,zakir_miscommunication_nodate}, or (iii) comprise individuals who occasionally self-source information from the environment \cite{leaf2024,Reina:PRE:2017}.
+Our mathematical models unify a broad class of asocial dynamics---covering zealots, corrupted communication, and self-sourcing---by representing them as equivalent terms in the opinion-update equations, enabling systematic and exhaustive analysis of their effects on collective decision-making.
 Self-sourcing can be necessary for adaptation to environmental changes~\cite{talamaliSciRob2021,salahshourphyrev2019}, while the presence of zealots or corrupted communication may be unavoidable due to faults or cyberattacks \cite{Canciani2019,AntZakDorRei2024:aamas,giulia2021}.
 These challenges are not unique to artificial systems.
 Natural systems must also resolve internal conflicts, as in animal groups with informed individuals pursuing opposing goals~\cite{couzin2011,Rajendran2022}, or human collectives where misinformation can shape decision outcomes~\cite{coleman2021,Centola2018}.
+This mean-field equivalence is inherently macroscopic: it captures how asocial influences bias population-level dynamics, but may mask implementation-specific asymmetries that become significant in finite or spatially structured swarms.
+Accordingly, analogies between robotic and natural systems should be interpreted primarily in qualitative terms.
+Nevertheless, the unified formulation helps identify key ingredients---such as inhibitory interactions---that can reshape collective dynamics and improve robustness under biased conditions.